TrungMrShoto/My-Music/README.md

 # MyMusic
 This is my Music App.
 I create this app to practice my skill about Android.
-Please enjoy my code.
+Please enjoy my app.
 ## Description
 ## Usage
 ## References